 I remade muffins yesterday and 5 muffins were gone still piping hot – my oldest one had a friend over and between 2 of them they ate 5 muffins.
 Seriously, what’s up with these muffins?!

 They are that GOOD!
-Indulgently fudgy, moist and chocolate chip loaded, and yet healthy with Greek yogurt, applesauce, cacao powder, whole wheat flour, honey or maple syrup.
+Indulgently fudgy, moist and chocolate chip loaded.
+And yet healthy with Greek yogurt, applesauce, cacao powder, whole wheat flour, honey or maple syrup.
 I had a vision for fluffy and moist chocolatey muffin and thought Greek yogurt would be perfect for that.
-I usually use applesauce from my own apple trees when baking my healthy banana muffins and chocolate coconut flour muffins, but this time I decided to add Greek yogurt.

 OMG, these muffins…you have to try!